ktor-doc-jp/ktor-doc-jp/pages/features/partial-content.md

 * Removes the `Content-Length` header
 * Adds the `Accept-Ranges` header
 * Adds the `Content-Range` header with the requested Ranges
-* Serves just the requested slice of the content
+* Serves only the requested slice of the content

 It should work with any served content of the type `OutgoingContent.ReadChannelContent` as long as its length is defined, like for example the `LocalFileContent`.